Impact of lensing magnification on the analysis of galaxy clustering in redshift space

 We show the correlation function multipole moments computed with our model in \cref{fig:multipoles_theoretical}.
 We considered here the matter at $z=1.8$ in the $\Lambda$CDM model and $s=1.2$.
 Both flat-sky and curved-sky linear lensing prescriptions are presented.

 We first remark that magnification bias adds a positive contribution to the correlation function multipoles.
+The case $s = 0$ would also lead to positive contributions for the even multipoles because at this redshift, $|\xi_{\rm len-len}| > |\xi_{\rm den-len}|$, where $|\xi_{\rm len-len}|$ is strictly positive and the sign of $|\xi_{\rm den-len}|$ depends on the value of $s$.
+While this inequality might not hold at lower redshifts, it is valid for the redshift range we consider, that is, $z > 1$.
 Second, the full-sky and flat-sky implementations of the lensing correction give very similar results that are indistinguishable, except on the hexadecapole at large comoving separations.
 Overall, although we use the curved-sky correction in our modelling, the flat-sky approximation should also work in likelihood analyses, since the covariance associated with the hexadecapole should weakly affect the final results with respect to the dominant monopole and quadrupole.